NatCATModeling/R4H2O/manuscript/7_r4h2o_case_study_3.md

+# Case Study 3

+This chapter is under review.

 ## Analysing data with the Tidyverse
 Before we get started with analysing water consumption, we return to case study 2 to explain some principles of analysing data with the *dplyr* library of the Tidyverse.
 We still have not answered the main question for this case study: What is the level of consumer involvement for tap water?